wevbarker/HiGGS-devel/README.md

 During the course of the build, the binaries `./xAct/HiGGS/bin/build/*.mx` are incorporated; these contain some heavy expressions.

+The sub-package `HiGGS_variations.m` incorporates
+	The current version of \HiGGS{} incorporates elements of Cyril Pitrou's code from the repository at \href{https://github.com/xAct-contrib/examples}{www.github.com/xAct-contrib/examples}.

 The files `./xAct/HiGGS/Documentation/*.pdf` are carbon copies of the source notebooks.

 ## What are peta4 and appcg?

-The files `/peta4.*` and `/appcg.*` refer to the jobs which implement the [HiGGS Commissioning Survey](https://wevbarker.com/higgs.html) and various unit tests.
+The files `./peta4.*` and `./appcg.*` refer to the jobs which implement the [HiGGS Commissioning Survey](https://wevbarker.com/higgs.html) and various unit tests.
 The names refer to two computing services:
 1. [Peta-4](https://www.hpc.cam.ac.uk/systems/peta-4) is a supercomputer, the CPU component of the heterogeneous [CSD3](https://www.hpc.cam.ac.uk/high-performance-computing) facility belonging to the [University of Cambridge](https://www.cam.ac.uk/).
 2. [appcg](https://www.astro.phy.cam.ac.uk/local/computing) is a small, private compute server belonging to the [Cavendish Laboratory Astrophysics Group]().